dejwk/roo_display/doc/programming_guide.md

 This step is necessary if your display and your microcontroller are separate devices.
 In this case, you need to connect them together.

 SPI displays are common.
 For these, you need to connect at least 4 signals: SPI SCK, SPI MOSI, display CS (chip select), and display DC (data/command).
-With touch displays, you will need to connect at least two additional signals, say SPI MISO and touch CS in case of a SPI-based touch device.
+With touch displays, you will need to connect a couple of other signals - e.g. SPI MISO and touch CS in case of a SPI-based touch device.
 Additionally, you may need to connect a BL signal (backlit, used to control brightness), and a RST signal (hardware reset of the display).
 BL may usually be connected directly to VCC if you don't plan to adjust brightness programmatically.

 For modern microcontrollers such as ESP32, you can use pretty much any digital I/O pins to connect these signals.
 If you can, use default SPI pins; it will make configuration a bit simpler.